-In the early 1960s the tourist "stream" was beginning to flood the Greek country with tourists from all places of the earth.

-At the same time, architects like Jason Triantafillidis and Aris Konstantinidis, who is in his greatest prime but also younger ones such as Nikos Valsamakis, who represents a powerful vanguard architecture, create important works.
-A. Konstantinidis, as the head of the survey department of Greek Tourism Organization accomplishes a series of hotel facilities in Greece (Xenia), does not deviate from the modern movement, but at the same time he exceeds it, introducing a locality and a uniqueness without scenographic lapses.
-N. Valsamakis is oriented to the summarization of the modern movement teachings in an idealized, perfect formalistic version that rejects the local provincialism and gives the most advanced response to the modernizing vision.
+In the early 1960s the tourist "stream" was beginning to flood the Greek country with tourists from all places of the earth6.
+At the same time, architects like Jason Triantafillidis and Aris Konstantinidis, who is in his greatest prime but also younger ones, such as Nikos Valsamakis, who represents a powerful vanguard architecture, create important works.
+Konstantinidis, as the head of the technical bureau of Greek Tourism Organization accomplishes a series of hotel facilities in Greece (Xenia), does not deviate from the modern movement, but at the same time he exceeds it, introducing locality and uniqueness without scenographic